Fresh Tech News on Biett Hub Endanang

 Use Post-Processing Algorithms

-After OCR recognition, consider applying post-processing algorithms to further refine the extracted text.
-Techniques like spell-checking, grammar checking, and text validation can help correct errors and improve the overall quality of the recognized text.
+After recognition, apply post-processing routines to polish the extracted text.
+Methods such as spell-checking, grammar validation, and data validation help fix mistakes and raise the quality of the OCR output.

 Implement Error Reporting